Gonsa02/IML/Work4/README.md

 ```

 ## Usage
 You can run the script from the command line to execute dimensionality reduction experiments and generate plots of the experiment results.
+Visualizations will appear on your screen as the program executes.

 ## Running Experiments and Generating Plots
 To run a specific dimensionality reduction experiment, use the --experiment option followed by the experiment type.